dexie/dexie-website/docs/Tutorial/Hello-World.md

     var db = new Dexie("FriendDatabase");

-    db.version(1).stores({
-      // Table "friends" with key "id"
+    // DB with single table "friends" with primary key "id" and
-      // that indexes properties "name" and "age"
+    // indexes on properties "name" and "age" db.version(1).stores({
       friends: `
         id,
         name,